pablochamorro21/DAI_11_00-PabloChamorroCasero/README.md

 3. **Multilingual Translation Pipeline**:
     - Pre-trained MarianMT models support translation of generated tags, stories, or text into a range of languages including Spanish, French, German, and Portuguese, making the content accessible for multilingual users.
 4. **Text-to-Speech (TTS) Functionality**:
     - Users can listen to the generated story, either in its original English or in any translated language selected.
 A TTS model, gTTs, converts the text to audio, allowing users to enjoy the narrative in their language of choice.
+Furthermore, the library pydub, with the model AudioSegment enables the user to choose the speed of the person telling the story.
 5. **Interactive User Interface**:
     - Streamlit provides an easy-to-use interface where users can upload images, view descriptions and tags, and request translations.